ArthurPilone/SoftwareAnalytics24A1G4/pre_processing.md

 test_dataset = apply_steps_to_dataset([filter_test_dataset], clean_dataset)
 ```

-The apply_steps_to_dataset function iterates over each issue in the dataset and applies the provided list of processing functions sequentially.
+The apply_steps_to_dataset function iterates over each issue in the dataset and applies the provided list of pre_processing functions sequentially.

 ## Saving Processed Datasets